catalyst-cloud/catalystcloud-docs/source/load-balancer/tls-termination.rst

   +--------------------------------------+----------------------+----------------------------------+--------------+---------------------+------------------+----------+

 Now that our loadbalancer is ready, we can move on to the next step.
-We need to create a listener on our loadbalancer.
+We need to create a listener for our loadbalancer.
 This is the part of the loadbalancer that interacts with our secret and actually performs the TLS functions.

 .. code-block:: bash

-  # ensure that you use the right name for your TLS secret when sourcing the default container.
+  # ensure that you are using the right name for your TLS secret when sourcing
-  # in this tutorial we used the name 'tls-secret'
+  # the default container.
+In this tutorial we used the name 'tls-secret-01'

   $ openstack loadbalancer listener create --protocol-port 443 --protocol TERMINATED_HTTPS --name tls-listener --default-tls-container=$(openstack secret
-  list | awk '/ tls-secret / {print $2}') tls-loadbalancer
+  list | awk '/ tls-secret-01 / {print $2}') tls-loadbalancer

   +-----------------------------+------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+
   | Field                       | Value                                                                                                                                                                                                                                                                              |